m4tice/django-project/README.md

 # django-project
-A repository for advanced practice of Django and web development
+A repository for the advanced practices of Django and web development